mahruf044/Load-Testing-Project-With-JMeter/README.md

 ## Go to Reports folder and find each test case report of different Concurrent Request.Open the index.html of each concurrent request test case's folder to get the detailed report of each tested concurrent request.

-## Download jmx files in the jmx folder to test these on JMeter app.You can also download the jtl files to generate the report on CLI mode.
+## Download jmx files from the jmx folder to test these on JMeter app.You can also download the jtl files from jtl folder to generate the report on CLI mode.